kleydon/Customizable-Button-Demo-OSX-Swift/README.md

 # Customizable-Button-Demo-OSX-Swift

-A customizable button class for cocoa / OSX, written in Swift.
+A highly customizable button class for cocoa / OSX, written in Swift.

-Permits customizing, via InterfaceBuilder or code:
+Permits customizing the following, via InterfaceBuilder or via code:

 * Button color (normal and pressed)
 * Border color (normal and pressed)